anupshinde/anupzsite/contents/posts/digitalocean-vps-custom-domain-without-nameserver-change/index.md

 In the DNS section, click Add Domain, and add the domain name and IP address of your server.
 The domain name must does not have a *www* at the beginning.

-Then create A and CNAME records as shown below.
+Then create A records and CNAME records as shown below.
 The "@" symbol in your A-record connects your IP do your domain in that record.
 The sub domains "www" and "ww2" point to the primary domain.

 <img src="images/do-dns-record.png" class="dropShadow" alt="Digital Ocean DNS Records" title="Digital Ocean DNS Records" />